TheRosettaFoundation/dockerfile/README.md

 # dockerfile
 Dockerfile and associated files for SOLAS-Match

-This Dockerfile create an image for The Rosetta Foundation's (http://www.therosettafoundation.org/) Translation Commons (http://trommons.org/)
+This Dockerfile creates an image for The Rosetta Foundation's (http://www.therosettafoundation.org/) Translation Commons (http://trommons.org/)

 It so far supports the Web Application "SOLAS-Match", not the C++ back end which sends e-mails etc.